stackbit-projects/my-business-6b0c6/src/pages/contact.md

       Be a member of Aktibeto for just $25.00/year.
-After a short onboarding call I will be able to provide you with pricing, followed by a detailed proposal once we discuss the details needed to achieve your career goal.
+After a short onboarding call we will be able to provide you with pricing, followed by a detailed proposal once we discuss the details needed to achieve your career goal.

       By becoming a member, you will be surrounded with a supportive community, you will be prepared to learn, engage, experience and build your network of like minded people.
     content_align: left
     form_position: left
     form_width: fifty